jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Bill Morneau**:

-Bill morneau:well, thank you for thequestion.
+Well, thank you for thequestion.
-I think that it's important toacknowledge that there arecertainly people who areexperiencing real challenges.
+I think that it's important to acknowledge that there are certainly people who are experiencing real challenges.
 We understand that.
-What we've been trying to dothrough the course of thiscrisis period is to address thepeople who have lost theirincome, who have lost theirability to continue to lead thelife they were leading beforethe crisis as a result ofcovid-19.
+What we've been trying to do through the course of this crisis period is to address the people who have lost theirincome, who have lost their ability to continue to lead the life they were leading before the crisis as a result ofcovid-19.
 So that's how we've directed ourattention.
-The good news is that it'simpacting the measures that wehave put forward are reallyhaving a big impact.
+The good news is that it'simpacting the measures that we have put forward are really having a big impact.
-As you know we have seenliterally millions, more thanfive million people, come on thecanada emergency responsebenefit.
+As you know we have seen literally millions, more than five million people, come on thecanada emergency responsebenefit.
-We as of yesterday had more than220, 000 small firms that appliedfor the Canada emergencybusiness account.
+We as of yesterday had more than220, 000 small firms that applied for the Canada emergency business account.
-So the measures that we'retaking are having very, verywide application.
+So the measures that we'retaking are having very, very wide application.
-As you see today we're trying tomake sure that for placeswhere -- in particular forbusinesses that employ peoplewhere they need additionalsupport, we're coming forward tomake sure that we provide thatsupport.
+As you see today we're trying to make sure that for places where -- in particular for businesses that employ people where they need additionalsupport, we're coming forward to make sure that we provide thatsupport.